Tulane Home Tulane Shield logo linking to site home page

 Professor Dagger’s book, Civic Virtues: Rights, Citizenship, and Republican Liberalism, won the Spitz Prize of the Conference for the Study of Political Thought in 1999.
 With Terrance Ball, he is the editor of Political Ideologies and the Democratic Ideal and Ideals and Ideologies: A Reader (sixth editions currently in press).
 His other publications include articles on rights, political obligation, punishment, republicanism and other topics in political and legal philosophy that have appeared in the American Political Science Review, Ethics, the American Journal of Political Science, the Review of Politics, Political Studies, Criminal Justice Ethics, Law and Philosophy, and other scholarly journals and books.

-He will spend his time at the Center completing a book on Political Obligation and the Problems of Punishment.
-To read more about Professor Dagger, please visit his homepage at Arizona State University.
+He has spent his time at the Center completing a book on Political Obligation and the Problems of Punishment.